Glossary

 - core attributes

-- The set of identity attributes that the CSP has determined and documented to be required for identity proofing.
+- The set of identity attributes that the CSP has determined and documented to be required for identity proofing and to provide services.

 - credential service provider (CSP)